renggli/dart-xml/README.md

     .forEach(print);
 ```

+The function `parseEvents` supports various other options, see [its documentation](https://pub.dev/documentation/xml/latest/xml_events/parseEvents.html) for further examples.

 This approach requires the whole input to be available at the beginning and does not work if the data itself is only available asynchronous, such as coming from a slow network connection.
-A more sophisticated API is provided with [Dart Streams](https://dart.dev/tutorials/language/streams).
+A more flexible, but also more complicated API is provided with [Dart Streams](https://dart.dev/tutorials/language/streams).

 #### Streams